wanderdust/ML_nanodegree_udacity/notes/unsupervised_learning/hierarchical_and_density_clustering.md

  Hierarchical clustering or Agglomerative Clustering consists on finding the nearest clusters and merging them together.
 We keep doing this until we end up with a single cluster that we can then decide to break into as many clusters as we want.

+ One of the advantages of Hierarchical Clustering is that it can be plotted using a dendogram.
+The other advantage is that we do not need to specify the number of clusters we want beforehand.

  ## **Single link clustering**

  Single link cluster makes clusters by grouping the closest points from each cluster.
 The process is as follows: